 Some have attempted to develop these casual metaphors into more rigorous frameworks.
-Academic papers such as “Biological Approach to System Information Security (BASIS)” and “Biology, immunology and information security” have been published.
+Academic papers such as “Biological Approach to System Information Security (BASIS)” have been published.
 Biologists reciprocated by adopting computer science metaphors, especially in the emerging bioinformatics field, which treats DNA “code” like software and models protein interactions like computer networks.

 Cyber security is an immature profession, but in recent years we’ve seen an influx of investment and occasional breakthroughs.
 A fair comparison in biology might be the current state of cancer research.
 Full understanding of cancer’s underlying mechanisms still eludes us, but nonetheless treatments have gained effectiveness thanks to major R&D investments.

 Biologists find cancer in nearly all multicellular organisms on Earth.
 A 2015 Royal Society paper “Cancer across the tree of life: cooperation and cheating in multicellularity” gives examples of cancer-like tumors in plants, insects, mushrooms, fish, corals, even algae and slime molds.
 Although they have different cell structures, and evolved on different branches of the tree of life, they all experience cancer.
 It seems to be an inherent problem in all multicellular lifeforms.

 Well-behaved cells abide by five fundamental rules of multicellular life: (a) limited reproduction, (b) programmed cell death, (c) tissue specialization, (d) resource sharing, (e) supporting the surrounding environment.